 We’ve said it once, and we’ll say it again: you should never create content for content’s sake.
 Online there is a fierce competition for your customers’ attention, and the winner is usually the one who is best solving the customer’s problem.
 When you start looking at your online efforts in this problem-solving light, then you can begin structuring a comprehensive lead generation strategy designed to turn those visitors into sales-qualified leads.

 In our experience, it’s difficult for clients to develop online lead generation best practices; often it’s hard to know where to begin since your products or services are entirely unique.
-Internally, are you even asking the right questions?
-Well, that’s exactly what we’re here for.
-Today we’ll provide some of the questions you should be asking about your lead generation strategy—and we’ll even provide some of the answers, too.
+Here are a few quick steps to building a lead generation strategy to get you started.

 Let’s start this section with another question: if you don’t know what motivates your customers, how can you possibly create content that solves their specific problem?
 This is precisely what personas are for, and developing them is one of the first steps you should take in creating your lead generation marketing strategy.